AndrewDTodd-SchoolProjects/CS3310-Project3_Randomization/README.md

  Step 3:
    the built executables can now be run

-   To run the BruteForce program
+   To run the QuickSort program

       on windows
-        .\BruteForce.exe <optional file-path> (file-path is to a file with new line deliminated list of integers, such as the provided FewNum.txt or LotsOfNum.txt - .\BruteForce.exe ../../LotsOfNum.txt)
+        .\QuickSort.exe <optional file-path> <optional itteration count> (file-path is to a file with new line deliminated list of integers, such as the provided FewNum.txt or LotsOfNum.txt - .\QuickSort.exe ../../LotsOfNum.txt)

       on linux
-        ./BruteForce <optional file-path> (same as on windows for file-path option)
+        ./QuickSort <optional file-path> <optional itteration count> (same as on windows for file-path option)

-   To run the MergeSortCount program
+   To run the RSelect program

       on windows
-        .\MergeSortCount.exe <optional file-path> (file-path is to a file with new line deliminated list of integers, such as the provided FewNum.txt or LotsOfNum.txt - ./BruteForce.exe ../../LotsOfNum.txt)
+        .\RSelect.exe <optional file-path> <optional target rank> <optional itteration count> (file-path is to a file with new line deliminated list of integers, such as the provided FewNum.txt or LotsOfNum.txt - ./QuickSort.exe ../../LotsOfNum.txt)

       on linux
-        ./MergeSortCount <optional file-path> (same as on windows for file-path option)
+        ./RSelect <optional file-path> <optional target rank> <optional itteration count> (same as on windows for file-path option)

-  Upon completion the program will report how long the executed method took in execution as well as the number of inversions counted
+  Upon completion the program will report how long the executed method took in execution as well as the number of comparisons counted for the given method of pivot selection

   ** When the program is not supplied with a file to read from it will generate an array of random integers (pre configured in the Project2_InversionsCountConstDeff.h file - ARRAY_SIZE variable - to 100,000) and operate on that